Zain-Jaafar/notes-app/README.md

 ## TODO
 - [ ] add a licence
+- [ ] add a command palette to run various commands
 - [ ] add a way write/edit notes
 - [ ] add a way to create/delete notes
-- [ ] add a button which toggles a view of the filestructure
+- [ ] add a button which toggles a tree view of the filestructure
 - [ ] add simple, good styling